Jumping into Short-Term Volunteering in New Zealand As a Student

 Following are a few of the many websites available for volunteer experiences in New Zealand:

-Editor's note: See TransitionsAbroad's New Zealand volunteer directory for more.
+Editor's note: See TransitionsAbroad's New Zealand directory for volunteering for more options.

 If you are flying into New Zealand from an international location, you will probably start your journey at Auckland Airport (WLG), Wellington Airport (AKL), or Christchurch Airport (CHC).
 For in-country bus travel from one of these airports, visit: www.bus.nz.com.